grame-cncm/faustwasm/library.md

 In the latter case, it is not necessary to include the `libfaust-wasm.js` library, `index.js` is sufficient to provide the required services.
 This allows to generate lighter and faster-loading HTML pages.

-/*
+*
-Still necessary rework ?
+Still necessary ?
-**Note**: to create a polyphonic instance from a pre-compiled WebAssembly module, an additional `mixer32.wasm` file (or `mixer64.wasm`  when compiled in `-double` ) is required and must be present at the same level as the referring HTML page.
+**Note**: to create a polyphonic instance from a pre-compiled WebAssembly module, an additional `mixer32.wasm` file (or `mixer64.wasm` when compiled in `-double`) is required and must be present at the same level as the referring HTML page.
 This module is part of the `dist` folder.
-*/
+*

 ## Misc. services <a name="misc"></a>